 It sounds better to your prospects and makes them feel more comfortable as they will relate to you better and we all know that people still buy people.

 So, make sure you are motivated.
 Ensure you convey authority and confidence.
 Use powerful evocative words.
 Match tone but make it ‘sound’ compelling.
 And watch your pace.
-If you couple this with good questions and active listening, you will achieve much more from your outbound calls.
+If you combine this with good questions and active listening, you will achieve much more from your outbound calls.